Q. There is no need to renew if we wait for the new Law, is there?

 In Myanmar, the process of chain authentication is recognized.
 A document needs to be certified by the official in the Ministry of Foreign Affairs in the country where it originates and endorsed by the consular officer of the foreign country.

 A. No. It is not compulsory.
 It is an established Myanmar practice to renew the registered trademark every 3 years.
-Once it is registered, it is valid indefinitely.

 A. Referring to the leading ruling 'U Kyaw Vs. U Ba Aye 1962 BLR (CC) p.187', merely registration of a mark is not sufficient to decide the ownership of a mark.
 The right of ownership does not start from the filing date of the application.
 Instead, the ownership commence from using the mark earlier.